Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Introduction

 In the past decade, significant progress has been made in the development of nuclear \emph{ab initio} methods~\cite{Lee:2009PPNP,Navratil:2009JPG,Barrett:2013PPNP,Soma:2014PRC,Hagen:2014RPP,Carlson:2015RMP,Launey:2016PPNP,Hergert:2016PR}, which rely on nuclear interactions derived from chiral effective field theory~\cite{Weinberg:1991,Epelbaum:2009RMP,Machleidt:2011PR}.
-One of the major remaining challenges for \emph{ab initio} approaches is the accurate description of nuclear shape coexistence.
-Recently, the \emph{ab initio} no-core shell model has been successfully applied to describe deformed rotational band in \nuclide[20]{Ne}~\cite{Dytrych:2020PRL}, as well as the coexistence of both normal and intruder states in $^{12}$Be~\cite{McCoy:2024PLB}.
-Nevertheless, extending this approach to heavier nuclei remains challenging due to the exponential growth in computational complexity with increasing nucleon number $A$.
+One of the major remaining challenges for \emph{ab initio} approaches is the accurate and systematic description of nuclear shape coexistence.
+Recently, the \emph{ab initio} no-core shell model has been successfully applied to describe deformed rotational bands in $p$-shell~\cite{Maris:2015,McCoy:2024PLB,Becker:2024} and $sd$-shell nuclei~\cite{Dytrych:2020PRL}.
+Nevertheless, extending this approach to heavier deformed nuclei remains challenging due to the exponential growth of its computational complexity with increasing nucleon number $A$.

+The in-medium similarity renormalization group (IMSRG)~\cite{Tsukiyama:2011PRL,Hergert:2016PR}, which employs flow equations to systematically decouple high-energy from low-energy degrees of freedom, has emerged as a powerful \emph{ab initio} framework for addressing heavier nuclei.
+In particular, the valence-space IMSRG (VS-IMSRG)\cite{Tsukiyama:2012PRC,Stroberg:2017PRL,Stroberg:2019ARNPS}, based on the exact diagonalization within a restricted decoupled model space, has been employed to study open-shell nuclei, spanning a wide range of isotopes from the light to the heavy-mass regions~\cite{Stroberg:2021PRL,Hu:2022NP,Miyagi:2024PRL}.
+Nevertheless, the VS-IMSRG, when restricted to the normal-ordered two-body approximation (NO2B), has been found to systematically underestimate the $B(E2: 2^+_1\to 0^+_1)$ values in deformed nuclei~\cite{Parzuchowski:2017,Henderson:2018,Miyagi:2020PRC,Stroberg:2022}.
+This deficiency has been shown to improve when using multi-shell valence-space Hamiltonians for nuclei with $Z=10$-$14$ and $N\simeq 20$~\cite{Miyagi:2020PRC}.
+Alternatively, the multi-reference IMSRG (MR-IMSRG)~\cite{Hergert:2013PRL,Hergert:2020}, combined with the no-core shell model (NCSM)~\cite{Gebrerufael:2017PRL} and the quantum-number projected generator coordinate method (PGCM)~\cite{Yao:2018PRC,Yao:2020PRL}, has proven to be successful in describing deformed nuclei.